Calculates variable importance using results from previous varpro call.

 max.rules.tree

 Optional.
 Maximum number of rules per tree.
-If left unspecified, uses the value from the VarPro object.
+Defaults to the value stored in the VarPro object if unspecified.

 max.tree

-Maximum number of trees used for extracting rules.
-If left unspecified, uses the value from the VarPro object.
+Optional.
+Maximum number of trees used for rule extraction.
+Defaults to the value from the VarPro object if unspecified.

 papply